ghga-de/ghga-metadata-schema/docs/docs/markdown/index.md

  * [has parent](has_parent.md) - The parent of an entity.
      * [individual➞has parent](individual_has_parent.md) - One or more parent for this Individual.
  * [has phenotypic feature](has_phenotypic_feature.md) - Phenotypic feature concept that the entity is associated with.
-     * [biospecimen➞has phenotypic feature](biospecimen_has_phenotypic_feature.md) - The Phenotypic Feature entity that is associated with the Individual.
-Typically, a concept from Human Phenotype Ontology.
-For example, 'HP:0100244' indicates that the Individual exhibits 'Fibrosarcoma' as one of its phenotype.
      * [individual➞has phenotypic feature](individual_has_phenotypic_feature.md) - The Phenotypic Feature entity that is associated with this Biospecimen at the time of retrieval from the organism.
 Typically, a concept from Human Phenotype Ontology.
 For example, 'HP:0100244' indicates that the Individual - from which the Biospecimen was extracted from - exhibits 'Fibrosarcoma' as one of its phenotype.
  * [has proband](has_proband.md) - The Individual that is reported to have a disorder in a Family.
      * [family➞has proband](family_has_proband.md) - The Individual that is reported to have a disorder which results in the Family being brought into a Study.